rabbitmq/rabbitmq-website/site/management.md

  * `management.tcp.idle_timeout` controls the window of time in which the client has to send more data (if any) within the context of an HTTP request.

-If a load balancer is used between HTTP clients and the management HTTP server, you should adjust the `inactivity_timeout` and `idle_timeout` to be greater than various connection timeout values for your load balancer.
+If a load balancer or proxy is used between HTTP clients and the management HTTP server, the `inactivity_timeout` and `idle_timeout` values should be at least as large, and often greater than, the timeout and inactivity values used by the load balancer.

 Here are some example configuration snippets that modify the timeouts: